-- Give this drug just before or just after fatty foods.
+- Give this drug with fatty foods.
 There are many fatty foods.
-Some of these are eggs; butter; peanut butter; cheese pizza; whole-milk dairy products like whole-milk, cheese, or yogurt; breast milk; or infant formula.
-If you are not sure what types of foods are fatty, talk with your doctor. - Keep giving this drug to your child as you have been told by your child's doctor or other health care provider, even if your child feels well. - Do not let your child eat grapefruit or drink grapefruit juice during the first week your child is taking this drug.
+Some of these are eggs; butter; peanut butter; cheese pizza; or whole-milk dairy products like whole milk, cheese, or yogurt.
+If you are not sure what types of foods are fatty, talk with the doctor. - Have your child swallow whole.
+Do not let your child chew, break, or crush.